Abineshshalom/Abinesh/README.md

 Views :

-       Created employeedetails view to know number of employees present in each department
+       Created employee details view to know number of employees present in each department

 Stored procedures :